EdgarAllenExile/notehub/02. Projects/az-204/overview-of-usecase.md

 - A service principal is the represetation of an application in the Identity platform
 - This can be an application on its own, a managed identity or a legacy app
 - Whilst an app object represents the app in its entirety, the service principal is how that app is represented in each specific tenant in which it exists
+- It is the incarnation of the app for the purpose of authenticating, and interacting with other Azure service

 MS Graph
 - Graph can be used to query just about anything